flowdy/FlowgencyTM/README.md

 Software is for humans.
 That is, software is to serve humanity, hence must be humane.

-One could doubt, though, software is the right means of help, but in an era of quite religious belief in computers and technology in general (which is something computer pioneer and late technology critic Joseph Weizenbaum made me question), it is high time to teach our computers that we must be off regularly because we are at last who deliver them energy to run.
+One could doubt, though, that software can be the right means of help, but in an era of quite religious belief in computers and technology in general (which is something computer pioneer and late technology critic Joseph Weizenbaum made me question), it is high time to teach our computers that we must be off regularly because we are at last who deliver them energy to run.
 To comply with them in their agnostic nonstop GHz-rhythm is idiotic, it is like having our children say what we are to do.
 Keep in mind, too: Your competitors never sleep, maybe since they suffer burn-out syndrome ;-).

 At least I hope you get more flow experience – hence the name –, because you can focus better on tasks in your work as you can focus better on challenges in your life.
 Your employer would not say no if he effectively regains individual working time of up to twenty minutes that, according to studies, are regularly lost in average because you need them to refocus – and to fix errors due to lacking attention – after each unexpected interruption.

+<a id="concept"></a>
 The concept in detail
 ---------------------